5/7/2025

 Chief Financial Officer

-I don't recall saying anything about biopharma, but to clarify, large pharma was double digit growth for the quarter.
-With respect to, if we think about Q3 versus Q4, Kim mentioned in his comments that our quality reagents are also sold to other life science tools companies, our partners, as we call it, ingredients into some of their products.
-We had some nice orders come from those customers who were largely serving pharma customers as well this most recent quarter.
-Some of those orders we don't expect to repeat, again, necessarily in Q4, so that's maybe part of the reason for the step down in organic growth.
-If it pertains to academia, we started our Q3 in academia very strong in January.
-Then, of course, in February with all these announcements, there was a great slowdown in academia, and then it stabilized again in March.
-We expect that stabilization to occur or continue throughout Q4, but thus be lower than where we were in Q3.
-I think the biggest question, and I think we're being somewhat conservative, but I think prudent to be conservative is on the pharma side, to expect double digit growth in pharma in Q4 given the tariff environment that had been announced as of April 2nd, which didn't really impact Q3 as much as it could Q4, is really, I think, one of the biggest differences in the guide is in Q3.
-And then with regards to where our expectations were at the very beginning of the year, clearly, even though our performance year to date has more or less been in line with those expectations, how we got there is quite different, meaning large pharma has outperformed what we expected to be up to this point in time.
-Clearly, we didn't expect the situation with the academic in the US policies.
-And then, you know, since you asked about smaller biotech or pharma, we talked about that being gradually gaining momentum in our first half of the year, but that momentum somewhat stalled.
+All right, I don't recall saying about BioPharma, but so to clarify, large pharma was a double-digit growth for the quarter.
+With respect to, you know, if we think about Q3 versus Q4, you know, Kim mentioned in his comments that, you know, our reagents, our quality reagents are also sold to other life science tools companies or partners as, you know, call it ingredients into some of their products.
+And we had some nice orders come from those customers who are largely serving from our customers as well this most recent quarter.
+And some of those orders we don't expect to repeat.
+Again, this is only in Q4, so that's going to be part of the reason for the step down in organic growth.
+But as it pertains to academia, we started our Q3 in academia very strong in January.
+And then, of course, in February with all these announcements, There was a great slowdown in academia, and then it kind of stabilized again in March.
+And we kind of expect that stabilization to occur or continue throughout Q4, but thus be lower than where we were in Q3.
+I think the biggest question, and I think where we're being somewhat conservative, but I think prudent to be conservative, is on the pharma side. to expect double-digit growth in pharma in Q4, given the tariff environment that had been announced as of April 2nd, which didn't really impact Q3 as much as it could Q4, is really, I think, where the biggest difference in the guide is in Q4 versus how we performed in Q3.
+And then with regards to where our expectations were at the very beginning of the year, clearly, even though our performance year-to-date has more or less been in line with those expectations, how we got there is quite different, meaning large pharma has outperformed what we expected to be up to this point in time.
+Clearly, we didn't expect the situation with the academic in the U.S. policies.
+And then, you know, since you asked about smaller biotech or pharma, we talked about that being, you know, gradually gaining momentum in our first half of the year, But that momentum somewhat stalled.
 It didn't go backwards, but it somewhat stalled in Q3.
 And I think that's just a nature of the overall global economic uncertainties where our biotech customers are a little susceptible to that in terms of where their next dollar might come from down the road.
-I think there's highly more highly sensitive to the more macro environment, and that's what we're seeing from them.
-Hopefully that helps.
+So I think there's highly more highly sensitive to the more macro environment, and that's what we're seeing from them.
+So hopefully that helps.

 speaker